-Albany Medical Center is indeed a valuable asset and resource for the 25-county region it serves.
+Albany Medical Center is a valuable asset and resource for the many communities it serves.
 It is the only academic health sciences center in the 25 counties of eastern New York and western New England.
-The Medical Center includes the 651-bed Albany Medical Center Hospital, founded in 1849 and one of upstate New York's largest teaching hospitals; the Albany Medical College, which was founded in 1839 as one of the nation's first private medical schools; Albany Medical Center's South Clinical Campus, purchased in 1999 to better serve the ambulatory surgical needs of the community; the Albany Medical Center Physician Group Practice, full-time clinical faculty members of the Medical College; and the Albany Medical Center Foundation, Inc., one of the largest fundraising organizations in the region.
+It includes the 734-bed Albany Medical Center Hospital, founded in 1849 and one of upstate New York's largest teaching hospitals; the Albany Medical College, established in 1839 and one of the nation's first private medical schools; Albany Medical Center's South Clinical Campus, purchased in 1999 to better serve the ambulatory surgical needs of the community; the nearly 400-member Albany Medical Center Faculty Physicians group; and the Albany Medical Center Foundation, Inc., one of the largest fundraising organizations in the region.

 An academic medical center like Albany Medical Center is defined by its commitment to the three-fold mission of excellence in patient care, biomedical research and medical education – with a single objective: the improved health of the community.

 Because of this unwavering commitment, assessing the health care needs of our community is an ongoing process.
 We are engaged in countless affiliations and collaborations throughout our service area and offer many programs and services at a free or reduced-fee basis, often in partnership with other organizations.

 Our Community Service Plan for 2014-2017 focuses on several pressing health issues within our local community, and identifies how Albany Med – with partner organizations – is working to: